cbagg/cbagg.github.io/index.md

 ## Programming

 ## Business

-# Who I Am
-I am data science and product management leader currently working in the Minneapolis metro.
-Though a transplant from the Dallas area, I have followed my career north.
-I am a lifelong learner driven by the wide array of problems businesses face that are ultimately solvable with data.
-I have ten years of experience working with data to solve business problems.
-I have formal training in statistics, am familar with traiditional & cutting edge machine learning techniques, and am a capable programmer and data architect.

 # Why I am a Product Manager
 Like most economics majors, I imagined myself as a business owner; the training prepares one to understand the deep mechanics of pricing, optimization, and forecasting that are crucial.
 As I grew my career, I learned that most traditional business leaders do very little of this.
 Deep expertise in the mechanics of the business is often relegated downward to the lower levels of the company.
 I believe this is the fundamental reason most businesses are rife for disruption.